 Types of Projects: The primary requirement of the Honors Thesis is that each student complete a geographic thesis or project that requires significant research and writing.
 This may be completed by writing a 30-50 page thesis that has received approval from the student’s committee.
-For projects that require substantial technical work (cartography, remote sensing, GIS), the written component of the thesis may be somewhat shorter, but nonetheless an analytic written component is required.
+For projects that require substantial technical work (cartography, remote sensing, GIS), the written component of the thesis may be shorter, but an analytic written component is still required.
 Creative projects that promote the purpose of this program may also be considered.
-Students are expected to enroll in Geography 499H [Geography Honors Thesis] for three quarters and may earn no more than 15 hours total.
-Students may enroll for only two quarters during their senior year, but may earn no more than 10 hours in any quarter.
-Under exceptional circumstances students may enroll in Geography 499H during their 9th quarter of enrollment (end of their junior year).
-The supervisor may encourage an Honors student enroll in a graduate seminar, but no coursework besides Geography 499H is required.
-The Honor’s thesis can satisfy the University Tier III requirement, as long as a minimum of 4 hours of 499H is completed.
+Students are expected to enroll in GEOG 4990H [Geography Honors Thesis] for one year and may earn no more than 8 hours in any one semester and no more than 12 hours total.

 Format: The thesis should follow the format required by the committee supervisor.

-Evaluation and Oversight: The Honors student must have a committee of at least two faculty members; the supervisor must be Geography Group One Faculty.
-It is encouraged that upon completion of the thesis/project students present their work to the committee or to the department as part of a colloquium; the supervisor has the discretion to make a presentation a requirement.
-Whether or not the student presents the thesis/project, all members of the committee must approve of the final thesis/project, and upon approval will submit a signed form to the Honors Committee Coordinator.
-Students will be given a grade of “PR” until the thesis is completed at which time a letter grade will be assigned.
+Evaluation and Oversight: The Honors student must have a committee of at least two faculty members.
+The supervisor must be Geography Group One Faculty.
+Upon completion of the thesis/project, students must present their work to the committee or to the department as part of a colloquium.
+All members of the committee must approve of the final thesis/project, and upon approval will submit a signed form to the DHC.
 Students must maintain a 3.3 GPA (overall and major) during their enrollment in the Honors Program; falling below a 3.3 GPA is grounds for termination from the program.
 If the committee determines that the student is not making satisfactory progress towards completion of the thesis/project, the student may be terminated from the program.
 Unsatisfactory progress means failing to complete assigned work or meeting deadlines for data collection, chapter completion, or simply completing work of insufficient quality.
-If a student either voluntarily withdraws from the program or he/she dropped from the program, the student will not receive credit for Geography 499H courses; the PRs will remain on the student’s transcript.

 Funding: When necessary, students are encouraged to apply for funding through the Provost’s Undergraduate Research Fund (PURF).
-The committee is expected to encourage and advice students on applying for the PURF.
+The committee is expected to encourage and advise students on applying for the PURF.

 Submission and Deadlines: Please speak to the Department Honor’s Coordinator for specific deadlines.